payworks/kicker-field/README.md

 ## Set up

 To set up the project for yourself, set up a MongoDB instance and simply _remix_ the [project on HyperDev](https://hyperdev.com/#!/project/shore-seed).
-Or deploy the node.js source code.
+Or deploy the Node.js source code as you wish.

 ## Slack Integration